 - Raisin: I want to get married to my partner

-It's unclear who exactly started the Snapchat fruit game, but whoever it was, their plan is working — people are really freaking confused.
+It's unclear who exactly started the Snapchat fruit game —or why it resurfaced again in April 2020 — but whoever it was, their plan is working.
+People are really freaking confused.
 There's even an entire Reddit thread dedicated to trying to figure out what each of the mysterious Snapchat fruit mean; Reddit user marimbruhh pointed puzzled decoders to this Imgur post, which shows a Snapchat post going viral telling girls to participate:

 Personally, I've never known how to work fruit emojis into my everyday interactions, so thank you, teens, for teaching me this very important method of communication.
 But apparently this game doesn't stop at fruit.
 According to Reddit, it's also opened up to include animals too — pandas mean you're single, birds mean you like someone — now that more and more people are catching on to the meanings behind each fruit.